 Faith sharing has taken various forms over the years, but the key intent is to gather students in small groups to talk about their experience of God and their journey in faith.
-Groups are coordinated through two offices: the Director of Spiritual Formation, George Murphy, S.J., organizes groups open to all students, and the Director of the JST Renewal Program, Bruce Lescher, organizes groups designed specifically for sabbatical students.
+Groups are coordinated in several venues.
+The Director of the JST Renewal Program, JIm Siwicki, S.J., organizes groups designed specifically for sabbatical students.
+If you are interested in starting a group, please contact Paul Kircher.
 Information regarding faith sharing opportunities is distributed throughout the year.

 For Jesuits and those lay students who choose to live in a Lay Intentional Community, faith sharing usually occurs in the small living communities as well.